 - Assisting the fellow in the preparation of grant proposals

-- Matching the fellows with the appropriate mentors, and submitting NIH proposals by the program’s end
+- Matching the fellows with the appropriate mentors, and submitting NIH or other proposals by the program’s end

 Fellows in Emergency Medicine Research are able to receive training from multiple mentors at the University of Pittsburgh.
 Pittsburgh is one of the major training sites within the national emergency medicine community.
 Research training within the department includes potential projects in: emergency medical services, acute resuscitation, medical education and simulation, animal models of resuscitation and clinical decision making.
 Collaboration with a large number of investigators in other departments within the University is encouraged.
 Also, limited clinical duties in our emergency departments are encouraged to maintain clinical skills.